imohamedibrahim/ShapeMatcher/README.md

 # ShapeMatcher
-	This is a 3D game created using LIBGDX java library.
+	This is a prototype of a 3D game with theme of matching shapes like circle, rectangle, star done in android studio with LIBGDX java library.